barracudanetworks/ngf-automation/contrib/azure/powershell/campus/ngfdeployment/README.md

 ## Required Azure PowerShell Version
+There are two versions of this script, ngf_deploy_azurerm.ps1 for Powershell AzureRM modules, and ngf_deploy_az.ps1 for the newest Az module.
-Use Azure PowerShell 4.3.1 or newer.
+Use Azure PowerShell AzureRM 4.3.1 or newer or Az 2.2.0 or newer.
 If in doubt always use the latest Azure PowerShell version.
-Check the PowerShell version with the following command:
+Check the PowerShell versions with the following commands:
 ```
-Get-Module -ListAvailable -Name AzureRM -Refresh
+Get-InstalledModule -Name AzureRM,Az
 ```
 ## Step-by-Step Instructions on Barracuda Campus
 Fill in the variables at the top of the script to match your setup.
 For more in depth instructions follow the instructions on Barracuda Campus.